Getting Started with Capture SDK for iOS¶

 Your application needs to be registered in our whitelist before submitting your application to the Apple Store.
 It will not pass the Apple Store review if this is not done.

 com.socketmobile.chsin the Supported External Protocol setting.

-Your application will need a proper AppKey.
+Your application will need a SocketMobile AppKey.
 Follow the link to create an AppKey.
+AppKeys can be generated online and at no additional cost beyond the nominal registration fee.
+The AppKey is validated by the SDK library on the device, no internet connection is required.
 Note: You don’t need to create your own AppKey to compile and run the sample apps.

 The scanner needs to be paired with your devices in Application Mode.
 This can be done using Socket Mobile Companion app (recommended), which can be downloaded from the App Store .
 To pair your scanner in Application Mode without using Companion app, follow the instructions at: Configure and Pair Socket Mobile Devices in Application Mode for iOS.

 The Capture SDK is released as a CocoaPods package.

 The SDK for iOS supports both Swift and Objective C:

 Generating a Podfile¶